TheBatchMaster/UsefulFileTools/README.md

 2. **Make your changes** to the project.
 3. **Submit a pull request** stating inside the description the changes made.

+> [!IMPORTANT]
-Please make sure to not remove any warning from the program.
+> Please make sure to not remove any warning/notes from the program (eg: Notes that say its open-source, Notes that say it cant be used illegally, etc.)

 For any bugs or requests, please [open an issue](https://github.com/TheBatchMaster/UsefulFileTools/issues).